 The College's library is as old as the College.
-From modest beginnings it has grown over the years into a library of great distinction, whose comprehensive specialist holdings of organ and choral music and books are known across the world.
+From modest beginnings it has grown over the years into a library of great distinction, with comprehensive specialist holdings of organ and choral music and books.

-The library supports organists, choral directors and scholars of the organ and organ music in their work; it complements and supports our educational programmes; and it provides resources for those preparing for our examinations
+The RCO's library collections support organists, choral directors and scholars of the organ and organ music in their work; they complement and support our educational programmes; and they provide resources for those preparing for our examinations.
+The College works in collaboration with Birmingham City University and the Royal College of Music to offer loan services.

 Currently, the holdings comprise over 60,000 titles, a number which continues to increase through frequent acquisitions.